Particular/NServiceBus/README.md

 If you see the build failing, check that you haven't put the source of NServiceBus in a deep subdirectory since long path names (greater than 248 characters) aren't supported by MSBuild.

-## Running

-To run NServiceBus, please download and install the setup file from http://particular.net/downloads

 ## Licenses